 Data Flow Analysis

-Map how personal data enters your organization, moves through various systems, and eventually gets deleted or archived.
-Visual diagrams help stakeholders understand complex processing flows.
+Map how personal data enters your organization, moves through various systems and processing operations, and eventually gets deleted or archived.
+Visual diagrams should show how sensitive information is collected, shared, stored, and handled across systems so stakeholders understand complex processing flows, forming the basis of robust privacy data mapping for GDPR compliance.

 Identify all parties who access, process, or receive personal data throughout its lifecycle.
-Include employees, contractors, third-party processors, and automated systems.
+Include employees, contractors, third-party processors (with appropriate Data Processing Agreements under GDPR), and automated systems.

 Document data retention periods and disposal methods for each processing purpose.
 Indefinite retention often indicates areas where policies need development.